skycoin/viscript/notes/im_bits.md

-when we have 1 working terminal, we can have commands like

-terminal_list - list all terminal ids
-terminal_move - move terminal by x,y
-terminal_new - createnew terminal
-terminal_close - close terminal by id
-terminal_focus - set focus to terminal by id

-and then will have command line to test the resize and movement stuff and opening/closing etc

 there is a general app or process type for bash type commands like this but other types of processes are for other apps and not a general type of terminal